Designers

 Dina El-Zanfaly, Andrew Twigg

-Three questions to the project team
+Three questions for the project team

 What was the particular challenge of the project from a UX point of view?